-The term ‘sex work’ itself was coined by two women who had never been in prostitution themselves but with the cynical attitude of so many globally that prostitution is ‘ the oldest profession’ the legislative framework of worker’s rights was used, ( again,first used by socialist feminists in good faith), to normalise it as meaningful work rather than oppression and an inherently abusive system of male domination over females.
+The term ‘sex work’ itself was coined by a woman who had never been in prostitution herself but with the cynical attitude of so many globally that prostitution is ‘ the oldest profession’ the legislative framework of worker’s rights was used, ( again,first used by feminists in good faith), to normalise it as meaningful work rather than oppression and an inherently abusive system of male domination over females.
 What began as a measure to protect women, became the noose of ‘harm minimisation’ and sex-trade expansion that we have today.

 Forsyth’s take on the Nordic Model has flipped reality on it’s head.
 She doesn’t seem to have a basic understanding of economics and what supply and demand mean in a free market economy.